 Different Types of Mutual Funds

 The most conservative mutual funds offer lower but steadier returns by investing in stocks from big companies like Apple and Microsoft.
-These large-cap funds are often used to create a stable investment foundation.
+Historically, larger companies have a good track record of reporting steady growth over time.
+These funds are often used to create a stable investment foundation and are usually low risk.

-Growth “mid-cap” mutual funds use medium to large companies that are still growing.
-You’ll experience more market ups and downs with this type of mutual fund, but in the long run, they are known for returning higher returns.
+Growth “mid-cap” mutual funds consist of medium-sized to large-sized companies that are still growing.
+Younger companies that are still growing can experience more volatility overall.
+You’ll experience more market ups and downs with this type of mutual fund, but they are known for returning higher returns in the long run.

-Small-cap funds are the fast sports cars of the investing world.
-They come with high risks but offer higher rewards as a result.
-You can expect to find stocks from newer companies with excellent potential, like small tech start-ups and larger companies in emerging markets
+Small-cap funds are high risk but usually come with aggressive growth.
+They come with greater risk but offer higher rewards as a result.
+You can expect to find stocks from newer companies with excellent potential, like small tech start-ups.
+You can also expect high dividend payments from funds like this.

 You wouldn’t buy the first car you see on the lot, so you shouldn’t invest in the first mutual fund you find, either.
-Since mutual funds always involve fees, it’s important to understand which expenses you’ll endure and how they’ll affect your profits.
+Since mutual funds always involve transaction fees, it’s essential to understand which expenses you’ll endure and how they’ll affect your profits.

-To decide if a certain mutual fund is a safe place to invest your money, consider these factors:
+To decide if a particular mutual fund is a safe place to invest your money, consider these factors:

 - What is the fund’s 10-20 year history?